Honolulu Pedestrian Accident Lawyer

 After an accident, you will have a limited amount of time to pursue any personal injury claim.
 Pedestrian accidents often involve a great deal of pain, suffering and medical expense.
 Pedestrian accidents often result in death and loved ones may be entitled to compensation in these cases.

-If you or a loved one has been involved in a pedestrian accident, contact our office right away and schedule a free consultation with Attorney Daniel Pagliarini, an experienced Honolulu pedestrian accident attorney, to evaluate your claim.
+If you or a loved one has been involved in a pedestrian accident, contact our office right away and schedule a free consultation with an dedicated Honolulu pedestrian accident lawyer to evaluate your claim.
+Dan has built his entire career around fighting for Hawaii's injured.
+Contact him today to schedule your free case evaluation - there's no cost unless Dan wins your case